ASendellPrice/IIB-rtd/docs/source/sop_guide_purpose.rst

 .. rubric:: Example content:

-.. dropdown:: 🧬 Bioinformatics Procedure
+.. dropdown:: 🧬 Bioinformatics QC Procedure

-   *Example SOP content for a bioinformatics pipeline for detecting HIV antiviral resistance*
+   *Example SOP content for a bioinformatics QC procedure*

    .. rubric:: Purpose

-   The purpose of this procedure is to assemble and analyse sequence data generated from next-generation sequencing (NGS) of HIV samples to produce high-quality consensus genomes from which antiviral resistance can be inferred.
-This procedure forms part of the HIV genomic testing workflow, following sequencing and preceding clinical reporting.

-   It defines a standardised bioinformatics workflow for the processing, assembly, and interpretation of HIV genomic data, ensuring accuracy, reproducibility, and clinical reliability in antiviral resistance prediction.
+   This SOP describes the process for performing quality control on sequencing datasets generated within the laboratory.
+It ensures that all microbial sequencing data meet the minimum quality standards required for downstream analysis, interpretation, and reporting.

 .. dropdown:: 🧪 Laboratory Procedure